The Guide to Explosion Proof Lights Part One

 • Group

 The substances in hazardous locations are split into different Groups within the Class system.
-Class I includes Group A, B, C, and D, while Class II contains Group E, F, and G.
+Class I includes Groups A, B, C, and D, while Class II contains Groups E, F, and G.

 Group A: acetylene.